JoseBambora/PersonalProjects/BotDiscord/README.md

 # Bot Gverreiro

-This project was created for a Discord community/server.
+This project was developed specifically for a Discord community/server.
+Unlike other projects, it addresses a real-world use case and it is being used in real life.

+In this document, I provide an introduction to the project, including its use case.
+I also detail what the bot does, how it operates, the technologies and libraries used, and the final configuration steps.
+Additionally, the document includes some future development ideas and important notes.

+## Introduction

 I am an SC Braga fan, and two years ago, I wanted to join a fan community of this club to stay updated on club news and discuss interesting topics about Braga with other fans.